 Income Reporting Threshold (IRT)

-CalWORKs recipients subject to report verbally or in writing within 10 days when their income exceeds the IRT for their AU size, even if the income is received mid-year.
+CalWORKs recipients subject to SAR and AR/CO must report verbally or in writing within 10 days when their income exceeds the IRT for their AU size, even if the income is received mid-year.

 A CalWORKs case with income exceeding the IRT may be discontinued or the grant may be decreased depending on how much income is reported.

 There are two tiers for the CalWORKs IRT under SAR and AR/CO rules.
-If any member of the AU or any member of the family MAP has earned income, the CalWORKs AU is required to report when the total combined gross monthly income, earned and unearned, of all persons included in the family MAP exceeds the lesser of the following two amounts:
+If any member of the AU or any member of the Family MAP (including certain excluded persons) has earned income or begins receiving earned income, the AU is required to report when the total combined gross monthly income, earned and unearned, of all persons included in the Family MAP exceeds the lesser of the following two amounts:

-• Tier 1 - $1,056 (55% of the FPL for a family of three) plus the amount of income that was last used to calculate the recipient’s benefits, or
+• Tier 1 - 55% of the FPL for a family of three, plus the amount of income that was last used to calculate the AU's monthly benefits, or

 • Tier 2 - 130% of the Federal Poverty Level